 Do I need a permit if I am not camping overnight?

-You can hike to Hanakāpīʻai Valley and back without a permit.
+You can hike to Hanakāpīʻai Valley and back without a permit but there are daily visitor limits so you do need a day-use reservation.
 You MUST have a permit if you hike past Hanakāpīʻai even if you don’t plan on staying overnight.

 Where can I camp overnight?

 Overnight camping is only permitted at Hanakoa or at Kalalau if you have a permit.
 Camping other places along the trail is not permitted.

 I checked online and all the permits are sold out.
 What are my options?